 Sometimes parents are able to use their FSA account for therapy.
-Because our therapy is a learning disability treatment, it is on the eligible FSA spending list of items.
+Because our therapy is a learning disability treatment, it is on the FSA spending list of eligible services.
 Eligibility may vary according to the terms of your FSA.
-Our advice is to get a prescription from your doctor.
+Our advice is to get a referral from your pediatrician.
 Please contact your FSA administrator if you have any questions.

 This is specific to Florida, but your state may have this resource as well.

 In order to be eligible for a Reading Scholarship Account your child must meet the following requirements:

 • Currently enrolled in a Florida public school in third, fourth or fifth grade for the 2020-21 school year, and

 • Scored a performance level 1 or 2 on the English Language Arts (ELA) test in the 2018-19 school year, or